 - Elementary Algebra

 - Linear equations

 - Non-linear equations

 - Mathematics of finance

 - Differentiation

 - Partial Differentiation

 - Integration

 - Linear Programming

-Knowledge Have knowledge about:

-basic mathematical modelling

-the role of quantitative analysis in business studies

-• the relationship between mathematics and economic analysis

-Skills Be able to:

-analyse and solve linear functions

-analyse and solve non-linear functions

-solve functions of several variables

-work with and solve supply and demand functions

-work with simple and compound interest

-calculate marginal functions and elasticity of supply and demand

-optimize economic functions integrate functions

-integrate functions

-Competencies Have the competencies to:

-understand the interaction between the tools for quantitative mathematical analysis and economic problems

-use the provided tools in other subjects, e.g. Business Economics, Forecasting and Cost Theory & Budgeting
+Knowledge Have knowledge about: basic mathematical modelling the role of quantitative analysis in business studies the relationship between mathematics and economic analysis Skills Be able to: analyse and solve linear functions analyse and solve non-linear functions solve functions of several variables work with and solve supply and demand functions work with simple and compound interest calculate marginal functions and elasticity of supply and demand optimize economic functions integrate functions Competencies Have the competencies to: understand the interaction in other subjects, e.g. Business Economics, Forecasting and Cost Theory & Budgeting

-This 1^{st} semester project relates to the core area Market Orientated Supply Chain.
+This 1st semester project relates to the core area Market Orientated Supply Chain.
 The purpose of the project is to work with a holistic view and relate the topics from the different courses to each other.